 Clinical Education Overview

-Clinical education provides students with exposure to a variety of physical therapy practice settings and a wide range of patient populations across the lifespan.
-These full-time experiences take place during the second year of study and immerse students into clinical settings as they learn to perform as a Doctor of Physical Therapy.
-Clinical education experiences provide students the opportunity to apply their knowledge and skills to clinical situations under the direct supervision and guidance of experienced physical therapist clinicians.
-In clinical learning environments, students develop safe and effective skills in all aspects of patient care while also developing the ability to work as part of an interdisciplinary healthcare team.
+Clinical education provides students the opportunity to train in a variety of physical therapy practice settings and with a wide range of patient populations across the lifespan.
+These full-time experiences take place during the second year of study and immerse students into clinical settings as they learn to perform as Doctors of Physical Therapy.
+During clinical education experiences, students apply their knowledge and skills to clinical situations under the direct supervision and guidance of experienced physical therapist clinicians.
+In clinical learning environments, students practice safe and effective skills in all aspects of patient care while also developing the ability to work as part of an interdisciplinary healthcare team.

 At Baylor University, our extensive clinical education team works individually with students to identify clinical education experiences.